-When attempting to get access to the internal storage of a Roon Nucleus or Roon Optimized Core Kit (ROCK) from a Windows PC, you may encounter an error message or a persistent password prompt (even when entering the correct credentials Guest/Guest).
+When attempting to access the internal storage of a Roon Nucleus or Roon Optimized Core Kit (ROCK) from a Windows PC, you may encounter a connection error or a persistent password prompt (even when entering the correct credentials Guest / Guest).

 This issue arises from a conflict between the convenience settings of the Nucleus and the tightened security standards of modern Windows operating systems.